Ben4FH/Adaz-Sentinel/README.md

 pip install -r ansible/requirements.txt deactivate
 ```
-- Pull the latest sigma rules and convert them to KQL by using the provided script
+- Pull the latest sigma rules and convert them to KQL by using the provided script.
+- The first time you run it it will take about 10 minutes as it needs to convert all the rules.
+- Subsequent runs will take very little time as it will only convert new rules.

 ```bash
 # Go to the sigma folder